Google Artificial Intelligence: For cloud, big data, and Internet security

 In this instance, cloud computing could host the machine learning capabilities that Google AI needed to “teach” the program to speak like a human, to learn different words, when to insert nuances like “uhm” and others.
 Google AI would be largely useless when it cannot understand what the other person meant.
 Or if it sounded too robotic.

-Also, cloud computing can help AI become more accessible.
+Also, cloud computing can help artificial intelligence become more accessible.
 You certainly cannot run Google Duplex and other Google AI products on your phone or computer, and expect these devices to handle all the processing.
 It just does not have the computing power necessary for machine learning.

 Big data.
 Google AI needs a lot of data in order to work properly.
 Without big data, AI would not live up to the intelligence part of its name.